6.5. Resource Groups

 A resource group inherits the following options from the resources that it contains:

-For information on resource options, see Table 6.3, “Resource Meta Options”
+is-managed.
+For information on resource options, see Table 6.3, “Resource Meta Options”.

 Stickiness, the measure of how much a resource wants to stay where it is, is additive in groups.
 Every active resource of the group will contribute its stickiness value to the group’s total.
 So if the default

 resource-stickinessis 100, and a group has seven members, five of which are active, then the group as a whole will prefer its current location with a score of 500.